 Requirements for adjustment of status

-There are certain common requirements for the application for adjustment of status.
-Although depending on the type of immigrant who requests it, more requirements will be added than those mentioned below:
+There are certain common requirements for applying for adjustment of status.
+Although depending on the type of immigrant requesting it, more requirements will be added than those mentioned below:

-- Rate payment as appropriate, by check or money order, in the name of the Department of Homeland Security.
+- Payment of the rate as the case may be, by check or money order, payable to the United States Department of Homeland Security.

 - 2 recent passport photos.